drphil007/PersonalityQuiz/README.md

 Installing

-download file Light.xcodeproj
+download file PersonalityQuiz.xcodeproj
-open Light.xcodeproj in Xcode
-connect your iphone or ipad and click build and running
+open PersonalityQuiz.xcodeproj in Xcode connect your iphone or ipad and click build and running